Mergifyio/mergify/docs/source/configuration.rst

 - The file named ``.mergify.yml``, or, as a fallback, ``.mergify/config.yml`` or ``.github/mergify.yml``
   from the root directory.

-- In the the default repository branch configured on GitHub — usually ``master``.
+- In the default repository branch configured on GitHub — usually ``master``.

 Format
 ------